raphael-proust/OGL-SRD5/pages/15.rules/default.md

 _Mechanical trap_

-When 20 or more pounds of pressure are placed on this trap’s pressure plate, a hidden trapdoor in the ceiling opens, releasing a 10-foot-diameter rolling sphere of solid stone.
+When 20 or more pounds of pressure are placed on this trap’s pressure plate, a hidden trapdoor in the ceiling opens, releasing a 3m-diameter rolling sphere of solid stone.

 With a successful DC 15 Wisdom (Perception) check, a character can spot the trapdoor and pressure plate.
 A search of the floor accompanied by a successful DC 15 Intelligence (Investigation) check reveals variations in the mortar and stone that betray the pressure plate’s presence.
 The same check made while inspecting the ceiling notes variations in the stonework that reveal the trapdoor.
 Wedging an iron spike or other object under the pressure plate prevents the trap from activating.

 Activation of the sphere requires all creatures present to roll initiative.
 The sphere rolls initiative with a +8 bonus.
-On its turn, it moves 60 feet in a straight line.
+On its turn, it moves 18m in a straight line.
 The sphere can move through creatures’ spaces, and creatures can move through its space, treating it as difficult terrain.
 Whenever the sphere enters a creature’s space or a creature enters its space while it’s rolling, that creature must succeed on a DC 15 Dexterity saving throw or take 55 (10d10) bludgeoning damage and be knocked prone.

 The sphere stops when it hits a wall or similar barrier.
 It can’t go around corners, but smart dungeon builders incorporate gentle, curving turns into nearby passages that allow the sphere to keep moving.

-As an action, a creature within 5 feet of the sphere can attempt to slow it down with a DC 20 Strength check.
-On a successful check, the sphere’s speed is reduced by 15 feet.
+As an action, a creature within 1.5m of the sphere can attempt to slow it down with a DC 20 Strength check.
+On a successful check, the sphere’s speed is reduced by 4.5m.
 If the sphere’s speed drops to 0, it stops moving and is no longer a threat.

 ##### Sphere of Annihilation

 _Magic trap_

 Magical, impenetrable darkness fills the gaping mouth of a stone face carved into a wall.
-The mouth is 2 feet in diameter and roughly circular.
+The mouth is 60cm in diameter and roughly circular.
 No sound issues from it, no light can illuminate the inside of it, and any matter that enters it is instantly obliterated.

 A successful DC 20 Intelligence (Arcana) check reveals that the mouth contains a _sphere of annihilation_ that can’t be controlled or moved.
 It is otherwise identical to a normal _sphere of annihilation_.